Blog Post

 How to Avoid It

-Most therapists have heard of the 8-Minute Rule as it’s the backbone of Medicare reimbursement for rehab therapy, but the rule of eights—which applies to commercial insurances that follow AMA’s CPT coding rules—tends to be a little more obscure.
+Most therapists have heard of the 8-Minute Rule as it’s the backbone of Medicare reimbursement for rehab therapy.
+The rule of eights—which applies to commercial insurances that follow AMA’s CPT coding rules—tends to be a little more obscure.
 While we have several blog posts (not to mention a comprehensive guide) dedicated to this topic, I still think it’s valuable to review the main points.

 Let’s start with the 8-Minute Rule.